Particular/docs.particular.net/architecture/aws/observability.md

 #### Amazon CloudWatch

-[Amazon CloudWatch]([https://aws.amazon.com/cloudwatch/](https://aws.amazon.com/cloudwatch/)) is a monitoring and observability service that allows you to collect and access performance and operational data in the form of logs and metrics on a single platform.
+[Amazon CloudWatch]([https://aws.amazon.com/cloudwatch/](https://aws.amazon.com/cloudwatch/)) is a monitoring and observability service that allows one to collect and access performance and operational data in the form of logs and metrics on a single platform.

 :heavy_plus_sign: Pros:

-- A single tool to visualize metrics and logs emitted by your system
+- A single tool to visualize metrics and logs emitted by the system
 - Fully managed service
 - Tightly integrated with other AWS services, such as AWS Lambda and Amazon EC2
-- Supports querying data from multiple sources, allowing you to monitor metrics on AWS, on premises or other clouds
+- Supports querying data from multiple sources, allowing one to monitor metrics on AWS, on premises or other clouds
 - Customizable dashboards and automated alarms and actions
 - Real-time telemetry